Certified Provider Requirements

 In the case of any uncertainty regarding these requirements, program participant should ask for the clarification by the Foundation via firstname.lastname@example.org.
 The Foundation reserves the right to determine how these requirements are interpreted in cases where clarification is required.

-The Elastic Runtime portion of a certified offering must include the following components:
+The Application Runtime portion of a certified offering must include the following components:

-The components of the Cloud Foundry Elastic Runtime must be versions of the associated projects tested together by the Foundation’s Release Integration project team.
+The components of the Cloud Foundry Application Runtime should be versions of the associated projects tested together by the Foundation’s Release Integration project team, although this is not required and component compatibility likely exists in more combinations than what is being tested by the Release Integration project team’s pipeline.

-Certified offerings must provide users with the official “cf” Command Line Interface (CLI) tool as the primary CLI for interacting with the Cloud Foundry Elastic Runtime platform.
-The CLI provided to users must be a specific released version of the by the Foundation’s CLI project team.
+Certified offerings must provide users with the official “cf” Command Line Interface (CLI) tool as the primary CLI for interacting with the Cloud Foundry Application Runtime platform.
+The CLI provided to users must be an unmodified version of the tool released by the Foundation’s CLI project team.
 This may be a redistribution of the released bits, or a pointer to an official download or distribution channel of the CLI project’s releases.

 Updates to Requirements